lh3/fermikit/README.md

 FermiKit is a *de novo* assembly based variant calling pipeline for deep Illumina resequencing data.
-It assembles reads into unitigs, maps them to the reference genome and then calls variants from the alignment to an accuracy comparable to conventional mapping based pipelines.
-The unitigs produced from the assembly not only encode SNPs and short INDELs, but also retain long deletions, novel sequence insertions and translocations.
-In theory, we may use the unitigs for most downstream analyses without much loss of information.
-In this sense, unitigs are a compressed representation of raw reads.
+It assembles reads into unitigs, maps them to the reference genome and then calls variants from the alignment to an accuracy comparable to conventional mapping based pipelines (see evaluation in the `tex' directory).
+The assembly does not only encode SNPs and short INDELs, but also retains long deletions, novel sequence insertions, translocations and copy numbers.
+It is a reduced representation of raw data of much smaller size, which will greatly reduce the cost on data storage, distribution and analyses.

 FermiKit is not a prototype.
 It is a practical pipeline targeting large-scale data and has been used to process hundreds of human samples.
-On a modern server with 16 CPU cores, FermiKit can assemble 30-fold human reads in one day with about 80GB RAM at the peak.
+On a modern server with 16 CPU cores, FermiKit can assemble 30-fold human reads in one day with about 85GB RAM at the peak.
 The subsequent mapping and variant calling only take half an hour.
-The performance is compared favorably to the mainstream variant calling pipelines we are using today.

 ## Installation and Usage